tanloong/neosca/README.md

 ```

 ## <a name="license"></a> License <small><sup>[Top ▲](#contents)</sup></small>

-The same as L2SCA, NeoSCA is licensed under the GNU General Public License, version 2 or later.
+NeoSCA is licensed under the GNU General Public License version 2 or later.